 Helen Gilmour is interested in the relationships between traditional crafts.
 So she decided to make traditional pottery forms–like teapots and bowls–that look like they are knitted.
 The result is a form that at first glance appears soft, but on closer examination has the fired strength of porcelain.

-In today’s post, an excerpt from Additions to Clay Bodies, (which is on sale today!), Helen explains the process she came up with to make these delicate looking vessels out of porcelain slip and flax paper clay. – Jennifer Poellot Harnetty, editor.
+In today’s post, an excerpt from Additions to Clay Bodies, Helen explains the process she came up with to make these delicate looking vessels out of porcelain slip and flax paper clay. – Jennifer Poellot Harnetty, editor.

 Helen Gilmour’s work explores the connection between ceramics and traditional crafts such as knitting and crochet.
 She deconstructs functional pottery by soaking cotton yarn in porcelain slip to produce knitted ceramic vessels, which are totally non-functional.
 She began experimenting with these materials while studying at the Glasgow School of Art and has continued to develop this work, improving her techniques and seeking new possibilities.
 Her ceramics appear delicate but are easily strong enough to be handled and transported.